Zxhjlk/Semantic-Segmentation-for-Self-Driving-Cars/README.md

 ## Results

 ### These are the masks created by the baseline model.
-It struggles a great deal at creating a proper mask, not only with small far away objects such as the cars in the first image, but also larger closer objects such as the traffic light in the first image.
+It struggles a great deal at creating a proper mask, not only with small far away objects such as the cars in the first image, but also larger closer objects such as the traffic light in the second image.
 This model used Conv2DTranspose for denconvolution but lacked features like regularization techniques to aid in learning.
 <img src='images/baseline1.png' width='800'>

 <img src='images/baseline2.png' width='800'>